Table of Contents Show

 Remortgaging is when an existing mortgage is replaced with a new one on the same property.
-Many homeowners refinance their mortgages to take advantage of historically low interest rates, low-intereste of their home’s value, or move to a better mortgage package.
+Many homeowners refinance their mortgages to take advantage of historically low-interest rates, low-interest of their home’s value or move to a better mortgage package.

-Remortgaging may also be used to combine many unsecured obligations into one convenient installment payment, such as credit card or loan payments.
+Remortgaging may also be used to combine many unsecured obligations into one convenient instalment payment, such as credit card or loan payments.

 How Does Remortgage Work?

-Remortgaging is getting a new mortgage on the same property and using the proceeds from that mortgage to pay down the old one.
+Remortgaging is getting a new mortgage on the same property and using the proceeds to pay down the old one.

-If you want to lower your monthly mortgage payment or get cash out of your home, a remortgage may be a viable alternative for you.
+A remortgage may be a viable alternative if you want to lower your monthly mortgage payment or get cash out of your home.

-Consolidating debts into a single monthly payment might also help simplify financial management.
+Consolidating debts into a single monthly payment helps simplify financial management.

 Why Remortgage with bad credit?

-- If you have negative credit but want to refinance your mortgage to lower your monthly payments or access the equity in your home, you may be able to do so.
+- If you have negative credit but want to refinance your mortgage to lower your monthly payments or access the equity in your home, you can do so.

-- Consolidating debts into a single monthly payment might also help simplify financial management.
+- Consolidating debts into a single monthly payment helps simplify financial management.

 - With a remortgage, you can prove to lenders that you can be trusted to pay back large sums of money on time, which may help boost your credit rating.

-- In addition to lowering your monthly payment, remortgaging with bad credit can help you save money in the long run by allowing you to take advantage of lower interest rates from some lenders who cater to borrowers with less than-stellar credit scores but who have demonstrated a history of responsible loan repayment.
+- In addition to lowering your monthly payment, remortgaging with bad credit can help you save money in the long run by allowing you to take advantage of lower interest rates from some lenders who cater to borrowers with less-than-stellar credit scores who have demonstrated a history of responsible loan repayment.

-- In addition, refinancing may be used to transfer to a better mortgage product, such as a fixed-rate mortgage, which may provide you with more stable and predictable monthly payments.
+- In addition, refinancing can be used to transfer to a better mortgage product, such as a fixed-rate mortgage, which provides you with more stable and predictable monthly payments.